 It should also be noted that the prepayment rules do not apply to excluded expenditure that may enable you to claim a full deduction.
 That is:

 - if the expenditure is less and $1000.
 Examples would include professional membership fees, annual subscription fees to professional/trade journals, etc.

 - if the expenditure is required to be made by law or pursuant to a court order.
 An example would be car registration fees.

-If you would like to discuss any of the above mentioned points when planning your 2019 tax documents please contact our office 03 9629 1433.
+If you would like to discuss any of these matters please do not hesitate to contact either our office on 03 96291433 to discuss.